Flows

 What are Flows?

-Salesforce Flows enable standard product functionality to be extended by collecting data or performing actions.
-Flows offer more options than Salesforce Workflow Rules or Process Builder and can replace functionality developed with those tools.
+Salesforce Flows extend standard product functionality in Sage People by collecting data or performing actions.
+Flows offer more options than Salesforce Workflow Rules or Process Builder and can replace functionality you developed with those tools.

 Note

-Salesforce blocked the creation of new Workflow Rules in their Winter '23 release, and blocked the creation of new Process Builder Processes in their Summer '23 release.
+Salesforce blocked the creation of new Workflow Rules in their Winter '23 release.
+They also blocked the creation of new Process Builder Processes in their Summer '23 release.
 For new automation tasks, you need to use Flows.
-Existing Workflow Rules and Process Builder Processes can still be activated, deactivated, and edited.

 A Salesforce Migrate to Flow tool is available for existing Workflow Rules and Process Builders.
-If you use the tool you must validate output before activating in a production environment
+If you use the tool, you must validate output before activating in a production environment.
+For more information, see Migrating from Workflow Rules and Process Builder to Flow and Migrating to Flows: Process to follow.

-Salesforce plans to end support for Workflow Rules and Process Builder at the end of 2025.
+Salesforce ended support for Workflow Rules and Process Builder at the end of 2025.

 How are Flows used in Sage People?

-Salesforce Flows includes a full software development environment, used by Sage People to automate parts of the application.
+Salesforce Flows includes a full software development environment, that Sage People uses to automate parts of the application.
 Each Flow works as a mini-application, automating a process by collecting data and doing something with it.
-Flows are used extensively in Sage People Candidate Experience Portal, and increasingly across all Sage People applications.
+Sage People uses Flows extensively in Candidate Experience Portal, and increasingly across all Sage People applications.

 How can I use Flows in my org?

-Salesforce provides extensive training and support content for Flows and Sage People recommends using that material to build your knowledge and help you use this powerful feature set.
-In addition, Sage People provides a Flows Basics training module designed to help bring you up to speed on using Flows with your Sage People content.
+Salesforce provides extensive training and support content for Flows.
+Sage People recommends using that material to build your knowledge and help you use this powerful feature set.
+In addition, Sage People provides a Flows Basics training module that we designed to help bring you up to speed on using Flows with your Sage People content.

-Bear in mind that Sage People needs to ensure your org remains supportable by minimizing changes to the way the system operates, and by avoiding conflicts with delivered functionality.
+Remember that Sage People needs to ensure your org remains supportable.
+It does this by minimizing changes to the way the system operates, and by avoiding conflicts with the functionality we deliver.
 You can create your own Flows to work with Sage People features and deliver:

 Supported Flow Types are: